-The focus of the targeted assessment program was on the underground self-escape and rescue elements of the emergency plan, with the mine operator required to demonstrate how the risks have been assessed and the controls put in place to mitigate those risks in the emergency response context.
+Note: the focus of the first six targeted assessments was on the underground self-escape and rescue elements of the emergency plan, with the mine operator required to demonstrate how the risks have been assessed and the controls put in place to mitigate those risks in the emergency response context.
+The final five targeted assessments focused on testing of the emergency plan and the interaction of the mines' emergency response capabilities with the emergency service organisations.